LaClarence/simple-expert-system/README.md

 ## Build the project and launch it

+To use Maven the __toolchain.xml__ file must be defined.

-Check if everythink is correct with maven
+Check that if everythink is correct with maven
 ```
 mvn verify
 ```